aspose-total/Aspose.Total-Products/total/en/android-java/conversion/cgm-to-md/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to MD in Android via Java" h2="Transform CGM to MD within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate CGM to MD conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert CGM to XLSX.
-Secondly, you can convert XLSX to MD by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+<h2>Why to Convert</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used to store and exchange graphics data.
+It is widely used in the printing and publishing industry.
+However, it is not supported by many applications and devices.
+Therefore, it is necessary to convert CGM to other formats such as MD (Markdown) in order to make it compatible with other applications and devices.

+<h2>How Aspose.Total helps for cgm to md conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily integrate CGM to MD conversion feature within their Android applications.
+It consists of two powerful APIs, Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Using Aspose.PDF for Android via Java, developers can convert CGM to XLSX format.
+Aspose.Cells for Android via Java can then be used to convert XLSX to MD format.
+Both APIs are easy to use and provide a wide range of features to help developers create powerful applications.

+In addition, Aspose.Total for Android via Java also provides a number of other APIs such as Aspose.Words for Android via Java, Aspose.Slides for Android via Java, Aspose.BarCode for Android via Java, and Aspose.Imaging for Android via Java.
+These APIs can be used to create, edit, and manipulate various types of documents, spreadsheets, presentations, images, and barcodes.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}